DR3WH0/DR3WH0.github.io/_posts/2013-08-25-scm-music-player-for-github-pages.md

 description: "Instructions for installing the SCM Music Player on GitHub Pages.
 Includes code for generating playlists with Liquid & YAML."
 ---

 Stumbled upon a cool gadget called the [SCM Music Player](http://scmplayer.net/) that I just added to the site.
-The default install is remotely hosted, but I chose to install locally on GitHub Pages to take advantage of Liquid & YAML for easy playlists.
+The default install is remotely hosted, but I chose to install locally on GitHub Pages to take advantage of Liquid & YAML for easy playlist editing.

 **Local GitHub Pages Install**